Trusted WordPress tutorials, when you need them most.

 as the blog grows we can upgrade according to our requirements.
 I have always fantasized about having a vps plan for my blog though I wa not much aware the differences that is there between all these hosting plans.
 Thank you for making it clear.

-6. Sean Brady says
+7. Sean Brady

 I found this article fascinating.

-I plan to soon move my website from Joomla! to WordPress, and worry that over time, I will run out of server space.
-My present site is made with Joomla!, but I also have a folder on my hosting account within which a WordPress version of my site is included, so I’m obviously keeping an eye on my server space.
+I plan to soon move my website from Joomla! to Wordpress, and worry that over time, I will run out of server space.
+My present site is made with Joomla!, but I also have a folder on my hosting account within which a Wordpress version of my site is included, so I’m obviously keeping an eye on my server space.

 Thank you for such an enlightening article.